The Role of Culture in Society

-Culture to a society gives people within that society a common collective consciousness and subjects to discuss about, that in turn shall strengthen the ties of people within that society, and make it more socially cohesive.
-It also gives people in that society a sense of collective identity, and a feeling of belonging to a place and/or a group of people larger than oneself.
+Culture gives people within a society a common collective consciousness and subjects to discuss, which in turn strengthens the ties between people and makes society more socially cohesive.
+It also gives people a sense of collective identity and a feeling of belonging to a place and/or a group of people larger than themselves.

-A most common example to the limitations a culture attempts to force, is through the usage of the expression of “the fashion police"—some sort of an unofficial figure of authority telling people what they should wear and what they shouldn't.
-It’s a sure thing to be condemned by individualists, because such authority has no actual right, nor the authority, to supervise our private wardrobes.
+A common example of the limitations that a culture attempts to force is through the use of the expression "the fashion police"—some sort of an unofficial figure of authority telling people what they should wear and what they shouldn't.
+This is sure to be condemned by individualists, because such authority has no actual right or authority to supervise our private wardrobes.

-And thus we have the two-sided coin of culture—an "armorsmith" of the collective, and a "warden" of eccentric individuals and of those who chose less preferable paths.
+And thus we have the two-sided coin of culture—an "armorsmith" of the collective, and a "warden" of eccentric individuals and of those who choose less preferable paths.